launchventures/notebook/js/chapters/error_handling.md

     // const firstName = user.name?.split(' ')[0]
     // return 'Hi ' + (firstName || '')

 }
 ```

 ### Notes

-- We should do the parsing or validation of the data at the system edges using libraries like [Joi](https://hapi.dev/module/joi/),[ajv](https://github.com/ajv-validator/ajv) or [io-ts](https://github.com/gcanti/io-ts).
+- We should parse or validate data at the system edges using libraries like [Joi](https://hapi.dev/module/joi/),[ajv](https://github.com/ajv-validator/ajv) or [io-ts](https://github.com/gcanti/io-ts).
 - For safely accessing data, prefer using LBYL style.
-We can use the default values if the value is not present.
-In this case [pathOr](https://ramdajs.com/docs/#pathOr), [propOr](https://ramdajs.com/docs/#propOr) functions or [Short-circuit evaluation](https://en.wikipedia.org/wiki/Short-circuit_evaluation) helps us to write the expression in single line and handle the null values very well.
+We can use default values if the value is not present.
+In this case [pathOr](https://ramdajs.com/docs/#pathOr), [propOr](https://ramdajs.com/docs/#propOr) functions or [Short-circuit evaluation](https://en.wikipedia.org/wiki/Short-circuit_evaluation) help us write the expression in a single line and they handle the null values very well.
-- If libraries you use throws the exceptions then prefer the EAFP style.
-DB exceptions, Infrastructure error can be handle using this categories.
+- If the libraries you are using throw exceptions then prefer the EAFP style.
+DB exceptions, Infrastructure error can be handle using this style.

-Let's look better ways to handle domain specific errors.
+Let's look at better ways to handle domain specific errors.

 ## Error as values

 We should try converting run time errors to compile time errors as much as possible.
 When you make error as first class citizens in your code it enforces developer to handle the exceptions, so that code will not get compiled if exception are not handled.